 Do you remember your first date or what it is like to go on that initial first date?
 It can be exciting, but also very nerve-racking!
 You’re meeting a new person, making a good first impression, trusting them, asking lots of questions.
 This is most likely how a brand new client will feel for their first lash appointment!

 They are meeting you for the very first time.
 They are trusting you to take good care of them.
 You want the clientele, so the pressure is on for a great first impression: professionally and aesthetically!

-Here are our PLA tips on how to handle a new client before, during, and after their first appointment!
+Here are our PLA tips on how to handle lash appointment etiquette and a new client before, during, and after their first appointment!

 We want our clients to be as prepared as possible for their first set of lashes!
 You as an artist need them ready to go when they come in so you can maximize your time and do your best work!
 We recommend:

-- Send your client a text, or the graphic below, ahead of time to set expectations.
+- Send your client a text, or the graphic below, ahead of time to set lash appointment policies.